oliverphilcox/NPCFs.jl/README.md

 Efficient computation of isotropic N-point correlation function (NPCF) in Julia.
 This implements two algorithms to compute the NPCF of n particles in D dimensions: (1) a naive count over N-tuplets of particles, with complexity O(n^N), and (2) the O(n^2) algorithm of [Philcox & Slepian 2021](https://arxiv.org/abs/2106.10278), which makes use of hyperspherical harmonics to convert the computation into a pair count.
 In both cases, we compute the NPCF in the N-point basis discussed in [Philcox & Slepian 2021](https://arxiv.org/abs/2106.10278).

 #### Features
-- $N$-Point Correlation Functions with N = 2, 3, 4, 5
+- N-Point Correlation Functions with N = 2, 3, 4, 5
 - Cartesian geometries in D = 2, 3, 4 dimensions, optionally with periodic boundary conditions
 - Spherical geometries in D = 2 dimensions
 - Arbitrary particle weights